Royal South Middlesex Militia: World War I

+6th (Reserve) Battalion

-On the outbreak of World War I the 6th Royal Fusiliers mobilised at Hounslow under Lt-Col R.C.
-Batt, MVO, a retired regular captain, who had commanded the battalion since 15 August 1913.
-Within a few days it proceeded (with the 5th (Reserve) Bn) to its war station at Dover, where it served in the Dover Garrison.
+On the outbreak of World War I the 6th Royal Fusiliers mobilised on 4 August 1914 at Hounslow under Lt-Col R.C.
+Batt, MVO, a retired regular captain, who had commanded the battalion since 15 August 1913..
+Within a few days it proceeded (with the 5th (Reserve) Bn) to its war station at Dover.
 As well as its defensive duties, its role was to equip the Reservists and Special Reservists of the Royal Fusiliers and send them as reinforcement drafts to the Regular battalions serving on the Western Front.
-The 5th and 6th (Reserve) Bns probably assisted in organising the 14th and 15th (Reserve) Bns of the Royal Fusiliers at Dover from Kitchener's Army volunteers.
+The 5th and 6th Bns assisted in the formation of 14th and 15th (Reserve) Bns (see below).
 The reserve battalions at times were each over 4000 strong.
 At the end of 1917 the 6th Bn went to Carrickfergus in Ireland, where it gave shelter to about 600 men of the American Expeditionary Forces rescued after their troopship, the SS Tuscania, was torpedoed of the Irish coast in early 1918.
 The battalion remained at Carrickfergus until the end of the war.